Linear Operators (book)

 Linear Operators is a three-volume textbook on the theory of linear operators, written by Nelson Dunford and Jacob T. Schwartz.
 The three volumes are (I) General Theory; (II) Spectral Theory, Self Adjoint Operators in Hilbert Space; and (III) Spectral Operators.
 The first volume was published in 1958, the second in 1963, and the third in 1971.
 All three volumes were reprinted by Wiley in 1988.
 Canonically cited as Dunford and Schwartz, the textbook has been referred to as "the definitive work" on linear operators.

 The work began as a written set of solutions to the problems for Dunford's graduate course in linear operators at Yale.
 Schwartz, a prodigy, had taken his undergraduate degree at Yale in 1948, age 18.
 In 1949 he began his graduate studies and enrolled in his course.
 Dunford recognised Schwartz's intelligence and they began a long collaboration, with Dunford acting as Schwartz's advisor for his dissertation Linear Elliptic Differential Operators.
 One fruit of their collaboration was the Dunford-Schwartz theorem.
 The work was originally intended to be a short introduction to functional analysis (the original material comprising what was published as Chapters 2, 4, 7 and part of 10 in Volume I) but the material ballooned.
 The work enjoyed funding from the Office of Naval Research and a popular joke at the time was that every nuclear submarine had a copy.
 William G. Bade and Robert G. Bartle were brought on as research assistants.
 Dunford retired shortly after finishing the final volume.
 Schwartz, however, went on to write similarly pathbreaking books in various other areas of mathematics.
-(Note: To give some impression of Schwartz's energies: in a three-year period between the publication of the second and third volume of Linear Operators, Schwartz published a book on W*-algebras (1967), one on Lie algebras (1968), and one on nonlinear functional analysis (1969).)
+(Note: To give some impression of Schwartz's energies: in the three-year period between the publication of the second and third volumes of Linear Operators, Schwartz published a book on W*-algebras (1967), one on Lie algebras (1968), and one on nonlinear functional analysis (1969).)